Cyclic operads, Koszul complexes, and hairy graph complexes: Twisted -linearizations

 \begin{prop} For any finite set $X$, $(\kk \ub) _{(\pm; \mp)} (-, X)$ is free as a $(\kk \fb)\op$-module.
 Moreover, \begin{enumerate} \item for a finite set $V$, $(\kk \ub) _{(\pm; \mp)} (V, X)$ is a finite rank free $\kk \aut (V)\op$-module; \item there are only finitely many isomorphism classes of sets $V$ such that $(\kk \ub) _{(\pm; \mp)} (V, X)$ is non-zero. \end{enumerate} \end{prop}

 \begin{proof} Consider finite sets $V, X$ and choose a total order for $X$.
 Then one has the isomorphism of $\kk$-modules

-provided by Lemma \ref{lem:basis_twisted_kub} (the definition only required a total order on the codomain).
+provided by Lemma \ref{lem:basis_twisted_kub} (this only requires a total order on $X$).
 This is an isomorphism of $\kk \aut (V)\op$-modules, since precomposing by an automorphism of $V$ does not affect the complement of a map, so no signs arise.

 Thus, it suffices to prove the result for $\kk \ub (-, X)$.
 This follows from the fact that $\ub (V, X)$ is a finitely-generated free $\aut(V)\op$-set and is empty if $|V|> |X|$. \end{proof}